 - Open surgery.
-In an open nephrectomy, the urologic surgeon makes a cut (incision) along your side or on the stomach area, also called the abdomen.
-This open approach allows surgeons to perform some surgeries that still can't be performed safely with less invasive approaches.
+The surgeon makes a cut along the side or on the stomach area, also called the abdomen.
+This open approach is rarely needed.
+But it lets surgeons do some surgeries that still can't be done safely with less invasive approaches, such as laparoscopy.

-Your urologic surgeon will discuss the advantages and disadvantages of robotic or other types of minimally invasive surgery versus open surgery, including issues such as scarring and the time it takes to return to normal activities.
+Talk with your surgeon about the pros and cons of each type of surgery.
+Ask about issues such as scarring and the time it takes to return to your regular activities.

 After the procedure

-Recovery time after the procedure and the length of your hospital stay depend on your overall health and the type of nephrectomy performed.
-The catheter tube to drain urine from your bladder stays in place for a short time during your recovery.
+Your recovery time and the length of your hospital stay depend on your overall health and the type of nephrectomy performed.
+The catheter tube to drain urine from your bladder stays in place for a short time after surgery.

-Expect to receive instructions before leaving the hospital about restrictions to your diet and activities.
-You may be encouraged to begin light, everyday activities as soon as you feel able, but you'll need to avoid strenuous activity or heavy lifting for about six weeks or more as advised by your surgeon.
+Before you leave the hospital, expect to get instructions about limits on your diet and activities.
+Your surgery care team may encourage you to start doing light, everyday activities as soon as you feel able.
+But you'll need to stay away from strenuous activity or heavy lifting for about six weeks or more as advised by your surgeon.

-For most patients, these procedures don't affect quality of life — once you're completely recovered, you can expect to resume your normal routine and activities.
+For most people, nephrectomy doesn't affect quality of life.
+Once you're fully recovered, you can expect to get back to your regular routine and activities.

-Questions that you may want to discuss with your urologic surgeon or other members of your health care team after your nephrectomy include:
+Questions that you may want to ask your surgeon or health care team after your nephrectomy include:

 - How did the surgery go overall?

-- What did you learn from pathology about the tissue that was removed?
+- What did the lab results show about the tissue that was removed?

-- How much of the kidney was preserved?
+- How much of the kidney is still intact?

-- How often will I need additional testing to monitor my kidney function and the disease that prompted the surgery?
+- How often will I need tests to track my kidney health and the disease that led to the surgery?

 Monitoring kidney function

-Most people can function well with only one kidney or with one whole kidney and part of the second.
-You'll likely have checkups to monitor the following factors, which are tied to how well the kidneys work:
+Most people can do well with only one kidney, or with one whole kidney and part of the second.
+You'll likely have checkups to track the following factors, which are tied to how well the kidneys work:

 - Blood pressure.
-You'll need careful monitoring of your blood pressure because decreased kidney function can increase blood pressure — and high blood pressure can, in turn, damage your kidney.
+If a kidney doesn't work as well as it used to, that can raise blood pressure — and high blood pressure can, in turn, damage the kidney.

 - Protein urine levels.
-High protein urine levels (proteinuria) may indicate kidney damage and poor kidney function.
+High protein urine levels, called proteinuria, may be a sign of kidney damage and poor kidney function.